compbiocore/Fedulov_porcine_rrbs/README.md

 3. “MVM” = myocardial injection of microvesicles in a normal diet model;
 4. “HVM” = myocardial injection of microvesicles in a high-fat diet model;
 5. “HSMV normal” = myocardial injection of vehicle control in a high-fat diet - normal heart tissue;
-6. and “HSMV ischemic” = myocardial injection of vehicle control in a high-fat diet – ischemic heart tissue.
+6. “HSMV ischemic” = myocardial injection of vehicle control in a high-fat diet – ischemic heart tissue.

 Goal: we want to determine the loci differentially methylated in all pairwise comparisons between the groups to answer these experimental questions: